 'Stonehenge, Wiltshire', 1836 (oil on canvas)

-Constable uses a low eye level to make space for the dramatic sky whose energetic brushwork injects life into what would otherwise be a silent and still image.
+In his striking watercolor of this ancient monument, Constable uses a low eye level to make space for the dramatic sky whose energetic brushwork injects life into what would otherwise be a silent and still image.

 JOSEPH M W TURNER (1775-1851)

 As well as creating a spectacularly radiant sky with his setting sun, Turner also uses the low eye level to emphasize the height of the ghostly ship, even although it is still some distance away.